cloudevents/spec/subscriptions-api.md

 #### Consumer

 An entity receiving and processing events.
-Consumers may receive events from producers directly or via intermediaries.
+Consumers might receive events from producers directly or via intermediaries.
 A consumer might listen and wait for events to be delivered to it or it might actively solicit them from the producer or intermediary.